 - Benzodiazepines (Ativan, Xanax, Valium): sleeplessness, anxiety, heart palpitations, muscle and joint pain, psychoses and hallucinations, seizures, nausea, death

 - Opiates: anxiety, muscle aches, sweating, abdominal cramps, vomiting, diarrhea.
-Death is unlikely, according to Psychology Today.
+Death is unlikely.

 Withdrawal is never easy.
 It always involves physical discomfort, psychological effects, and certain health risks specific to the drug.
 With medically-assisted detox to help manage the symptoms, the risk of relapse diminishes.
 In cases where withdrawal can be fatal, medication administered under supervision saves lives.